fabrizionastri/Copy-Paste-Path/README.md

 ## **Commands**

-- **`Copy Unix Path`**: Copies the full path of the current file in Unix format to the clipboard.
+- **`Copy Path`**: Copies the full path of the current file in Unix format to the clipboard.
-- **`Copy Paste Quoted Unix Path`**: Copies the full path in Unix format and pastes it with quotes at the current cursor position.
+- **`Copy Paste Path`**: Copies the full path in Unix format and pastes it at the current cursor position.
-- **`Copy Unix Relative Path`**: Copies the relative path from the project root in Unix format to the clipboard.
+- **`Copy Relative Path`**: Copies the relative path from the project root in Unix format to the clipboard.
-- **`Copy Paste Quoted Unix Relative Path`**: Copies the relative path from the project root in Unix format and pastes it with quotes at the current cursor position.
+- **`Copy Paste Relative Path`**: Copies the relative path from the project root in Unix format and pastes it at the current cursor position.

 ## **Requirements**